-If your use case involves sending many payments in a single batch, it’s recommended that you leverage our Mass Payment API which allows you to send up to 5000 payments with a single API request.
+If your use case involves sending several digital disbursements in a single batch, it’s recommended that you leverage our Mass Payment API, which allows you to send up to 5,000 payments with a single API request.

-In this quickstart guide, you’ll learn the key concepts involved with sending money to a recipient’s bank account:
+In this quickstart guide, you’ll learn the key concepts involved with sending money to a recipient’s bank account via digital disbursements:

 After creating a sandbox account, you’ll obtain your API Key and Secret, which are used to obtain an OAuth access token.
 An access token is required in order to authenticate against the Dwolla API.
 Learn more about how to obtain an access token in our guide.